Back to Reality and New York

 kept them on a lot, even when it was too hot.
 I would only take them off when I was alone with my husband, while laying in a lounge chair and keeping my belly covered with a magazine, or when I quickly slipped into the pool, trying to do so unnoticed.
 This was annoying because some days it was SO hot and humid all I wanted to do was STAY in the pool.
 A couple of days I just remained in the air-conditioned house and napped.

 One night in particular, I am sure I created a lot of suspicion.
 It was a Saturday night after a busy day of running around and being in the humid heat.
-I had fallen asleep before dinner and slept later than I wanted to.
+I had fallen asleep with my maternity pillow before dinner and slept later than I wanted to.
 After I got up and showered, I decided that I was too exhausted and nauseous to even move.
-I dried my hair, got back into bed, sent my husband to dinner alone with our friends, and I stayed under the covers the rest of the night, without eating a thing.
+I dried my hair put my castor oil for hair growth on, got back into bed, sent my husband to dinner alone with our friends, and I stayed under the covers the rest of the night, without eating a thing.
 This was so NOT like me at all, nor was it what I really wanted to do.
 I was listening to my body, which was telling me I could not move!

 Nausea and Cravings